(1 July 2017 - 30 June 2023)

 The Hon Arthur Emmett AO KC was a judge of the Federal Court of Australia from 1997 until 2013.
 While there, he served as a member of the Competition, Corporations, Patents, Admiralty and Taxation Panels of the Court and was President of the Copyright Tribunal.
 He also served as a member of the Federal Court's Judicial Education and Practice and Procedural Committees and convenor of the Harmonisation of Rules Committee of the Council of Chief Justices.

 From 2013 - 2015, the Hon Arthur Emmett AO KC was a Judge of Appeal of the Supreme Court of New South Wales.
 For six years from October 2015, he was an Acting Judge of Appeal, also sitting in the Commercial and Real Property Lists of the Equity Division.

-Justice Emmett has taught Roman Law at the University of Sydney since 1978 and has been Challis Lecturer in Roman Law since 1990.
-He also teaches Roman law at the University of New South Wales, where he is an Adjunct Professor.
+The Hon Arthur Emmett AO KC has taught Roman Law at the University of Sydney since 1978 and has been Challis Lecturer in Roman Law since 1990.
+He also teaches Roman Law at the University of New South Wales, where he is an Adjunct Professor.

-He is also a member of the Panel of Recognised International Market Experts in Finance in The Hague, and of the Court of Arbitration for Sport, in Lausanne and Chair of the Legal Services Council's Admissions Committee.
+The Hon Arthur Emmett AO KC is the Presiding Member of the Legal Profession Admission Board of New South Wales; a member and Chair of the Legal Services Council's Admissions Committee; and is the Chair of the Law Admissions Consultative Committee.
+He is also a member of the Panel of Recognised International Market Experts in Finance in The Hague, and of the Court of Arbitration for Sport, in Lausanne.